rpominov/react-demo/README.md

 #### `props`

-This property allows you to configure the props for the demo target.
+This property allows us to configure the props for the demo target.
 Accepts an object `{[propName]: propConfig}`.
 For each specified `propName` will be created a control on the panel, and the prop value will pe passed to the target component.